Retail Price Maintenance (RPM) and the Black Market

 My parents often talked about it when I was a child, but to me, at the time, it simply meant that I could spend my pocket money wherever I wanted without the fear of paying more than I needed.

 RPM, like rationing, went on for many years after the war, as the shortages continued.

 I had always assumed that shopkeepers didn't like Retail Price Maintence because they wanted to charge more, so as to increase their profit.
 In fact the reverse was true.
 Many wanted to charge less to increase their trade.

 My main experience of this was when my husband and I set up home in the early 1960s, nearly 20 years after the end of the war.
-Like all newly married couples, money was tight and any way that we could legally save on our purchases was welcome.
-We found that we could get percentage reductions by belonging to certain organisations which we did.
+Like for all newly married couples, money was tight and any way that we could legally save on our purchases was welcome.
+We found that we could get percentage reductions by belonging to certain organisations, which we did.